raymundovr/d-flow/README.md

 npm i @d-flow/engine
 ```

-In order to run the engine it is first necessary to define the set of steps and transitions that your data will go through on each submission, this set is maintained within a FlowDefinition.
+In order to run the engine its first necessary to define the set of steps and transitions that your data will go through on each submission, this set is maintained within a FlowDefinition.

 ### Data Step Definition
 A Data Step Definition is the entity that will encapsulate your data during a specific state.